daemonp/python-server-framework/README.md

 ## Project Structure

 - `app.py`: This is the main Python file that runs your Flask application.
 - `test_app.py`: This is where you would write tests for your Flask application.
 - `requirements.txt`: This file contains the Python dependencies required for your application.
 - `Dockerfile`: This file is used to create a Docker container for your application.
 - `.github/workflows/main.yml`: This is the GitHub Actions workflow that runs your tests, lints your Python files with pylint, and builds a Docker container for your application.
+- `Makefile`: This file contains commands for setting up a virtual environment, installing dependencies, running tests, and linting Python files.

 ## Usage